sst/guide/_chapters/list-all-the-notes.md

 Now that we are able to create a new note, let's create a page where we can see a list of all the notes a user has created.
 It makes sense that this would be the homepage (even though we use the `/` route for the landing page).
 So we just need to conditionally render the landing page or the homepage depending on the user session.

-Currently, our Home containers is very simple.
+Currently, our Home container is very simple.
 Let's add the conditional rendering in there.

 <img class="code-marker" src="/assets/s.png" />Replace our `src/containers/Home.js` with the following.